X-Men: Messiah Complex: Aftermath and consequences

 Since Mystique risked the baby's life by touching it to Rogue, Rogue disowned her foster mother, but only after touching her before realizing the baby's touch cleansed her of her gained memories from a lifetime of touching.
 Rogue left, wanting time alone.

 Divided We Stand: The "Divided We Stand" event followed on from the end of Messiah Complex, with the X-Men no longer being a team, and encompassed the Uncanny X-Men, X-Factor, X-Force, Young X-Men, X-Men: Legacy, Wolverine, and Cable ongoing series.

 Uncanny X-Men: A separate Divided We Stand storyline ran in Uncanny X-Men from #495 to 500 and ended with the X-Men reforming in San Francisco and pursuing "Cyclops’ vision of what the X-Men should do".

 Cable: At the Baltimore Comic-Con on September 10, 2007, Marvel Comics announced that a new solo Cable ongoing series (replacing Cable & Deadpool), with Duane Swierczynski as the writer and Ariel Olivetti as the artist, would be launched after the conclusion of Messiah Complex in March 2008.
-This series followed the attempts of Cable to protect the Messiah child from the recovered Bishop's time traveling wrath.
+This series followed the attempts of Cable to protect the Messiah child from Bishop.

 X-Men (vol. 2): X-Men (vol. 2) was renamed X-Men: Legacy as of issue #208 in February 2008.
 Mike Carey remained as writer with various artists contributing to the art, including CompleX artist Billy Tan and Scot Eaton, among others, with David Finch as the cover artist.
 The book turned to a focus on Professor Xavier, Rogue and Gambit, and featured plans regarding Magneto, as well as a female character from the New X-Men title.

 X-Force: A new X-Force series was launched in February 2008 with Craig Kyle and Christopher Yost as the writers and Clayton Crain as the artist.
 The team consists of the X-Force team introduced in "CompleX", minus the ones that died and the ones that suffered injuries.

 X-Factor saw Layla Miller remain trapped in the future.
 Additionally, two of Madrox's duplicates were sent into future alternate realities.
 One duplicate traveled into the future with Miller and found himself in Bishop's future.
 The other duplicate returned as an X-Factor character with the ability to possess others using techno-organic abilities named Cortex.

 New X-Men (formerly New X-Men: Academy X): A new series, titled Young X-Men, debuted in April 2008 with Marc Guggenheim as the writer and Yanick Paquette as the artist and will replace the New X-Men series, which was cancelled with issue #46 in January 2008.
 The team consisted of Dust, Rockslide, Blindfold, Wolf Cub, and Anole (from the cancelled New X-Men series), as well as new members Ink and Graymalkin.